Home > Awards > Turjuman Award

-The Award is granted to translations of intellectual, cultural, and creative publications based on or inspired by Arab and Muslim civilizations.
+1. The Award is granted to translations of intellectual, cultural and creative publications that are based on or are inspired by Arab and Muslim civilization.

-Competition is open to all Arab and international publishing houses with foreign translations from an original Arabic publication in its first edition.
+2. Competition on this Award is open to all Arab and international publishing houses that have foreign translations (in any of the world’s languages) from an original publication that is issued in Arabic in its first edition, provided that these translations are linked to the Award’s subject and importance.

 Participation in the Award implies acceptance of all conditions, commitment to arbitration results, and refraining from appealing.